bfeldpw/rayworld-ng/README.md

 * Calculating text length and height including new lines to scale output
 * Rendering font atlasses and text: Both functions rely on a gfx_impl.zig file that can be adjusted to the graphics engine by the user
 * Several unit tests have been implemented

+Overall, the font manager is a good candidate to be separated as a library to be used outside of rayworld.
+I will try to create a MIT-licensed version on GitHub soon.
 The next image depicts rendering the help information to the screen:
 ![font](screenshots/font_rendering_01.jpg?raw=true)